 Isolation and quarantine

 Students who test positive will need to isolate in designated rooms on campus for at least 10 days.
 Health Services will be in daily contact with the student to monitor their health.
-Students who are identified as close contacts and need to quarantine will be moved to designated quarantine spaces on campus for for up to 14 days.
-This time may be reduced to 10 days if the following requirements are met:

 For faculty and staff

 Employees who test positive will need to isolate at home for 10 days.
 A nurse from the Occupational Environmental and Health Network (OEHN) will be in touch with the employee to monitor their health.
 Contact tracers will reach out to identify close contacts (more than 15 minutes within six feet indoors within a 24-hour period).

 If an employee has tested positive for COVID-19 and he or she is not feeling well, the employee should use sick time and should not work.
 If the employee’s position allows for remote work, then the employee may continue to work remotely during the isolation or quarantine period.

 Close contacts who are vaccinated, including faculty teaching an in-person class in which a student has tested positive, will be contacted by email or text and notified they are a close contact.
 Contacts who are vaccinated do not need to quarantine unless they are symptomatic.
 You will be asked to take additional precautions to protect against the spread of infection: masking, physical distancing particularly when eating with others, being attentive to symptoms, and testing twice during the week.

 Close contacts who are unvaccinated will be contacted by phone and will need to quarantine for 10 days (students are moved to quarantine space on campus, and faculty and staff will quarantine at home).